MASTER OF SOCIAL SCIENCES IN CLINICAL PSYCHOLOGY

 The Department of Psychology offers a postgraduate programme leading to the degree of Master of Social Sciences in the field of Clinical Psychology.
 The programme aims to train competent and professional clinical psychologists and has an emphasis on science-based practices.

-The curriculum shall extend over two years and the intervening vacations, or its part-time equivalent.
+The curriculum shall extend over two years and the intervening vacations.
 A candidate shall complete satisfactorily 14 formal courses, each given 3 credit-units (Courses 1 - 9 in the first year and Courses 10 - 14 in the second year), a dissertation (6 credit-units) and practicum (12 credit-units).
 Thus, the curriculum consists of a total of 60 credit-units.
 Each credit-unit is roughly equivalent to one hour of teaching per week.
 Whereas the first year of the curriculum shall focus on the theoretical foundations and basis skills training in Clinical Psychology, the second year shall extend to include the application of the theories and assessment and treatment models to special populations in various clinical settings.

 Examinations of the courses followed by a candidate may be either by a written paper in the examination held in January or May of the academic year of study, or by continuous assessment of the candidates' performance in completing the requirements of these courses, or by a combination of these methods.